rodeloescueta/attio-api/memory-bank/systemPatterns.md

 ## Architecture Overview

 The Attio Integration API uses a modular service-oriented architecture designed to act as a bridge between Attio CRM, Zoho, and Braintree.
 The system avoids maintaining its own database, instead leveraging Attio objects as the source of truth.
-A core feature is automating the entire subscription and payment lifecycle without manual intervention.
+A core feature is automating the entire subscription and payment lifecycle without manual intervention, using Braintree payment links instead of a custom checkout UI.

 ```mermaid
 graph TD